 The rule of thumb is to ensure that your bed is far away from any power outlet that might be there.
 So, check for where the AC, socket outlet, and electrical wirings are and position your bed away from them.

 Remember the inverse square law of physics?
 It states that the magnitude of your radiation exposure drops in proportion to the square of your distance from the source.
 Likewise, the closer you are to the source, the higher the magnitude of your exposure.

 While the same holds for having an EMF radiating source like AirPods inside your ear when you’re sleeping, remember, the assumption here is that you can’t do without them.
 Therefore, the best thing would be to keep your bed away from all the other sources.

 The one thing you need to take away from this guide is that it’s not safe to sleep with AirPods or any other EMF radiating device.
 Using them for prolonged periods increases your risk for developing cancer alongside a host of other horrendous side effects.

 The ideal scenario would be to ensure that your sleeping area is free from all devices that generate EMF energy.
 But if you must sleep with AirPods, take necessary precautions to shield yourself from the harmful effects of radiation.
-Did you know that microwaves do so much more than just cook your food?
-Check out our blog for 10 surprising uses of microwaves that will amaze you!
+You might want to learn about the benefits of air tube headphones to help as well.
+Our in depth article on air tube headphones can be found here.